 The best vegetables that lower blood sugar levels and reverse type 2 diabetes are raw vegetables, non-starchy vegetables, and green vegetables.
 These are the best foods to lower blood sugar levels and promote weight loss for people with type 2 diabetes as they are high in nutrients, low in calories, and low glycemic.

 In Dr. Joel Furman’s book the end of diabetes, he recommends these vegetables as unlimited foods to fill up on, for reasonable justification.
 These vegetables are high in micronutrients and fiber, yet low in calories and sugar.
-They are the best foods that lower blood sugar levels in the long run.
+The low sugar vegetables are the best foods that lower blood sugar levels in the long run.

 Disclaimer: This site contains affiliate links, as an Amazon associate I earn from qualifying purchases.

 When raw, non-starchy vegetables are consumed they provide satiety and a slow release of glucose in the bloodstream with minimal impact on raising blood sugar levels which is why they are the best foods for type 2 diabetes.